 Potluck, Annual Meeting and Election of 2016 Officers, Chippewa Nature Center ,Midland.
 Doors open at 5:30 p.m. to get ready.
 Potluck begins at 6 p.m. in classroom 3.
 Annual meeting begins at 7 p.m. with reports and photos of 2015 activities. old business election of officers, and ideas for next year's programs.

 Free presentations are often held on the 1st Wednesday of every month.
 Business meetings for the chapter board, chairs, and members are often the 2nd Wednesday of every month.
 Please go to the events page for a complete list of events.
 You can also "Like" us on Facebook!

 Our St. Croix Oak Savanna Chapter was formed in 2003 and sponsors monthly programs by enthusiasts and experts on native plants and natural landscapes.
 Meetings are normally free and open to the public.
 Special events may include a registration fee to help cover costs.
-Cold weather (indoor) meetings are held on the second Thursday of the month at the the FamilyMeans Building, 1875 Northwestern Ave. in Stillwater.
+Cold weather (indoor) meetings are held on the first Thursday of the month at the the FamilyMeans Building, 1875 Northwestern Ave. in Stillwater.
 Socializing begins at 6:30 pm with our speaker at 7 pm.
 Warm weather garden tours and field trips are typically held Thursday evenings and Saturday mornings.
 See our Chapter Calendar below for details.
 We welcome all levels of plant and gardening enthusiast.
 Join us to learn more about Minnesota and Wisconsin native plants and how they can enhance our outdoor spaces.